Dans-labs/dariah/docs/index.md

 How server and client react to the urls that are being passed around: [Routing](Routing).

 ## Division of labour
-How the dozens of React components are structured around a hand ful of slices of the *state*, the single source of truth for the whole app when it lives in the browser.
+How the dozens of React components are structured around a handful of slices of the *state*, the single source of truth for the whole app when it lives in the browser.
 It is all a matter of [Architecture](Architecture).